MartinNikolovMarinov/JavaScriptResources/README.md

 f();
 ```
 The function execution pauses at the line (*) and resumes when the promise settles, with result becoming its result.
-So the code above shows "done!" in one second.
+So the code above prints "done!" in one second.

-Let's emphasize: `await` literally makes JavaScript wait until the promise settles, and then go on with the result.
-That doesn't cost any CPU resources, because the engine can do other jobs meanwhile: execute other scripts, handle events etc.
+**Let's emphasize: `await` literally makes JavaScript wait until the promise settles, and then go on with the result.
+That doesn't cost any CPU resources, because the engine can do other jobs meanwhile: execute other scripts, handle events etc.**

-It's just a more elegant syntax of getting the promise result than promise.then, easier to read and write.

 <h2 id="multiple-promises">Multiple Async Promises</h2>